EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 _New topics that should be addressed immediately or by the next meeting._

-* Andrew Gelman and Jon Zelner.
-Inference for models with discrete states as occur in epidemiology.

 * __Developer name.
 Short description.
 Desired resolution.__

 ### Open Discussion Topics